robertdebock/ansible-role-selinux/README.md

 # The policy, default: see vars/main.yml.
 # The policy differs per distribution, mostly because Debian and Ubuntu use 'default' and other distributions use 'targeted'.
 selinux_policy: "{{ _selinux_policy[ansible_distribution] | default(_selinux_policy['default']) }}"

-# To update all packages installed by this roles, set `selinux_package_state` to `latest`.
-selinux_package_state: present

-# Some Docker containers do not allow managing services, rebooting and writing
-# to some locations in /etc. The role skips tasks that will typically fail in
-# Docker.
-With this parameter you can tell the role to -not- skip these tasks.
-selinux_ignore_docker: yes

 ```

 Requirements